-Animals originally from puppy mills and other unscrupulous breeders are regularly surrendered to the Wisconsin Humane Society because they are sick or have serious behavior problems.
-These animals were treated poorly from birth.
+Animals originally from puppy mills and other unscrupulous breeders are sometimes surrendered to the Wisconsin Humane Society because they are sick or have serious behavior problems.

 Many dogs from puppy mills are inbred or overbred, and receive minimal veterinary care, poor quality food and water, and very little socialization.
 Sadly, some dogs are forced to live in puppy mills for their entire lives.
-Repeatedly bred, female dogs are sometimes killed or sold once their reproductive years are over.
+Female dogs are sometimes killed or sold once their reproductive years are over.

-This legislation will ensure that breeders provide humane care for animals, and will level the playing field for reputable breeders who already practice humane care for their dogs.
+This legislation ensures that breeders provide minimum standards of care for dogs and levels the playing field for reputable breeders who already provide for their dogs.
 Click here for information about selecting a reputable breeder.

 This legislation also regulates animal care at shelters.
 The Wisconsin Humane Society provides care and treatment above and beyond the standards set forth in the legislation.
 WHS will continue to comply with such legislation and subsequent rules, and we are happy to be included because we know that regulation will ultimately result in better care for animals everywhere.